Mindwerks/plate-tectonics/README.md

 This is a library to simulate plate tectonics.

-You can see a simulation using the library at work at:
+You can see a simulation using the library at work at: http://www.youtube.com/watch?v=bi4b45tMEPE#t=0

-Take a look at the simulation at work: http://www.youtube.com/watch?v=bi4b45tMEPE#t=0

 How to build plate-tectonics
 ============================